oliverservin/hey-world/drafts/alpha.md

 }
 ```

 I encapsulated the link reordering logic in a method in the Bio Link model.
 I'm pretty proud of this refactor, actually.
+Check the new order; if it's bigger than the current one, decrement the order of all sibling links between the current order and the new order.
+Do the opposite when the new order is lower than the current one.

 ```php
 // app/Models/BioLink.php